icgrp/ese532_handouts/ese532_handouts/hw1/gdb_tutorial.md

 ```{include} ../common/aws_caution.md
 ```
-GDB is like a swiss knife to a C/C++ developer.
+GDB is like a swiss-army knife to a C/C++ developer.
 You can step through your code line-by-line, view call stacks, view assembly, and most importantly--- find the source of a bug!
 If you haven't used a debugger before, take the time now, during this easy assignment, to learn the basic tricks